wso2/docs-is/en/docs/guides/identity-federation/claims-idp.md

     ![user-id-claim-uri](../../assets/img/guides/user-id-claim-uri.png)

 To define custom claim dialects:

-!!!
-Note

-    If your considering to define a custom claim dialect, the following configuration should be added to the `<IS_HOME>/repository/conf/deployment.toml` file for that to take effect, otherwise the protocol specific claim dialect such as the OIDC dialect is always picked.

-    ```toml
-    [authentication.endpoint]
-    enable_custom_claim_mappings = true
-    ```

 1. On WSO2 Identity Server Management Console, go to **Main > Identity > Identity Providers** section.
 2. Click **List**, select the identity provider you want to edit, and click on the corresponding **Edit** link.